-This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated October 14, 2010.
+This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated February 11, 2011.

-After due notice to the parties, a telephone hearing was held on January 27, 2011.
-The Petitioner's owner appeared and testified at the hearing.
-An attorney appeared on behalf of the Joined Party and called the Joined Party as a witness.
+After due notice to the parties, a telephone hearing was held on June 14, 2011.
+The Petitioner's controller and the Petitioner's general manager appeared and testified at the hearing.
+The Joined Party appeared and testified on his own behalf.
 A tax specialist appeared and testified on behalf of the Respondent.